Newborough beach also known as Llanddwyn beach is a stunningly long beach which is flanked by the equally beautiful Newborough forest.

 The first beach is the one when you leave the main car park in Newborough Forest, as you come onto the beach, to the left you get stunning view of the mountains of Snowdonia and the Llyn Peninsula, but also to the right you get the stunning Llanddwyn island.

-The second beach is the one after Llanddwyn island, this is a more remote beach with fewer walkers, there is something quite spiritual and magical about this beach in winter when the waves are crashing onto the shore and the wind is howling.
+This is a more remote beach with fewer walkers, there is something quite spiritual and magical about this beach in winter when the waves are crashing onto the shore and the wind is howling.
 Both these beaches have miles of soft golden sand.
 Newborough beach is flat and slopes very gradually towards the sea.

 Newborough Forest Walk